-In connection with our currency diversification strategy, we have determined to base our net worth in GLOBALs, a basket of 16 major currencies in which we hold our equity.
-As a result, approximately 58% of our equity is denominated in currencies other than U.S. dollar.
-In the current quarter, our currency diversification strategy decreased our comprehensive earnings by \$197 million, as the U.S. dollar value of the GLOBAL decreased by approximately 3.8%.
-The effects of our currency diversification strategy are reported as components of (1) other income in the condensed consolidated statement of comprehensive income and (2) as OCI in the condensed consolidated statement of comprehensive income.
+In connection with our currency diversification strategy, we determine our net worth in GLOBALs, a basket of 16 major currencies in which we hold our equity.
+As a result, as of March 31, 2016, approximately 58% of our equity was denominated in currencies other than the U.S. dollar.
+In the current quarter, our currency diversification strategy increased our comprehensive earnings by \$123 million (versus a decrease of \$197 million in the prior year quarter), as the U.S. dollar value of the GLOBAL increased by approximately 2.3%.
+The effects of our currency diversification strategy are reported as (1) a component of other income in the condensed consolidated statement of comprehensive income and (2) OCI in the condensed consolidated statement of financial condition and the condensed consolidated statement of comprehensive income.
 The full effect of the GLOBAL is captured in comprehensive income.
-As of March 31, 2015 the value of the GLOBAL as measured in U.S. Dollars decreased approximately 10% as compared to March 31, 2014.

-Consolidated: For the current quarter, our net revenues were \$172 million and the loss before income taxes was \$111 million, compared to net revenues of \$355 million and income before income taxes of \$218 million in the prior year quarter.
-The decrease in net income was mainly driven by losses in our currency diversification strategy and the sudden move in the value of the Swiss franc, as described above.
-In addition, in the current quarter, trading gains decreased \$43 million or 41%, which was partially offset by commissions and execution fees which increased \$12 million or 9%, and net interest income which increased \$20 million or \$27%, compared to the prior year quarter.
-Our pre-tax profit margin for the current quarter was negative 65%, compared to 61% in the prior year quarter.
+Consolidated: For the current quarter, our net revenues were \$489 million and income before income taxes was \$337 million, compared to net revenues of \$172 million and loss before income taxes of \$111 million in the prior year quarter.
+The increase in income before income taxes was mainly driven by gains from our currency diversification strategy in the current quarter and the non-recurrence of customer bad debt expenses resulting from the Swiss franc event described below in the prior year quarter; along with higher net interest income, which increased 37%; and commission and execution fees, which increased 11%; partially offset in the current quarter by higher execution and clearing expenses, which increased 13%; and employee compensation and benefits expenses, which increased 2%.
+Our pre-tax profit margin was 69%, compared to -65% for the prior year quarter.